MezoFoundation/constitution/README.md

 All standing holons must receive resources only from the resource pool.

-[Things that expire/go bad, or lose value if not consumed, should somehow be removed from the resource pool and recalculate the prices of all other of that specific product from those specific input costs]
+[Things that expire/go bad, or lose value if not consumed, should somehow be removed from the resource pool and recalculate the prices of all other of that specific product from those specific input costs] [People remove things of their own volition if they feel it has gone bad, this will raise the price of all the other of that same good because of the now lower quantity.
+This kind of behavior of self regulation is incentivized as the act of not doing so results in a artifically lower price and products that have gone bad and cannot be shipped]

 ### Land
 [LAND IS AN EXCEPTION, IT IS STILL A PART OF THE RESOURCE POOL BUT PEOPLE INTERACT WITH IT IN A DIFFERENT WAY]